rodolphe37/nfc-updates-back/README.md

-- Create ".env" file on the root of your app :
+- Create ".env" file on your app's root :

-- put in this file :
+- put it in this file :

-- ``` DATABASE_URL=mysql://root:PasswordMySQL@localhost/NameOfYourDatabase ``` => This is a configuration for your MySQL database.
+- ``` DATABASE_URL=mysql://User:PasswordMySQL@localhost/NameOfYourDatabase ``` => This is a configuration for your MySQL database.

-- Make in the console :
+- Do in the console :